SigSando/Dusun-language-cli-tool/README.md

 #README#

 This is a running project,
-some simple scripts to help build repetition and strengthing basic language learning skills.

-Please message me for requests.

-A rare resource used to build these tools are: Komoiboros Dusun-Kadazan Dictionary Winonsoi/by: MBDK (Mongulid Boros Dusun Kadazan)
+A rare resource used to build these tools are: Komoiboros Dusun-Kadazan Dictionary Winonsoi/by: MBDK (Mongulid Boros Dusun Kadazan) .

-Hopefully i can get a lot out out of different books and resources to preserve for future generations.

 # Dusun-number tool
 1-20 number guesser.
 Random number is shown and user tries to input the right word (ex: "1", iso)